Leafwing-Studios/Emergence/design/src/water.md

 - move laterally, flowing downhill
 - have plausible sources
   - recipes that create more water than they consume should be treated with extreme caution
+  - sinks are much less concerning: evaporation is widespread, and water is often incorporated into products
 - fill up during the rain
-- dry out over time (faster from deepr pools)
+- dry out over time (faster from wider pools)
 - be able to support crops on rainfall alone
+  - follows from the fact that plants need water
+  - WARNING: this does not work reliably with the current set of water mechanics: plants growing on hills generally die
 - cause loose goods to float

 Water should:

 - create waterfalls
+  - WARNING: this needs serious design, as it is not at all supported currently
-- create oceans
+- interact naturally with oceans
 - create tidepools
 - support tides
 - leak out of imperfect holding vessels
-- vary by biome (either causal direction is fine)
+- vary by biome
-- run off the surface
+  - in Terraria, weather is dictated by the biome
+  - in Minecraft, climate dictates which biomes go where
 - meaningfully interact with soil type in plausible ways
-- come in different flavors
+- come in different flavors: salt water, muddy water etc.
+  - WARNING: this needs serious design consideration, fluid mixing is hard
 - carry dissolved / suspended solids
+  - WARNING: this needs more design
 - cause organisms to drown
+  - organisms should only drown when they are overtopped completely
 - push light organisms with the current

 Water should not: